fstirlitz/luaparse/README.md

 Unlike strings in JavaScript, Lua strings are not Unicode strings, but bytestrings (sequences of 8-bit values); likewise, implementations of Lua parse the source code as a sequence of octets.
-However, the input to this parser is a JavaScript string, i.e.  a sequence of UTF-16 code units (not necessarily well-formed).
-This poses a problem of how those code units should be interpreted in string literals, particularly if they are outside the Basic Latin block ('ASCII').
+However, the input to this parser is a JavaScript string, i.e. a sequence of 16-bit code units (not necessarily well-formed UTF-16).
+This poses a problem of how those code units should be interpreted, particularly if they are outside the Basic Latin block ('ASCII').

-This parser chose to encode UTF-16 code units in [WTF-8][wtf8], and reinterpret the resulting code units as Unicode code points, as if the parser input was encoded in UTF-8, but interpreted as ISO-8859-1 (which was the original meaning of 'WTF-8').
-Lua byte escapes are interpreted directly as code points, while Lua 5.3 `\u{}` escapes are similarly re-encoded in 'classic WTF-8'.
-This preserves the following properties:
+Currently, this parser handles Unicode input by encoding it in [WTF-8][wtf8], and reinterpreting the resulting code units as Unicode code points.
+This applies to string literals and (if `extendedIdentifiers` is enabled) to identifiers as well.
+Lua byte escapes inside string literals are interpreted directly as code points, while Lua 5.3 `\u{}` escapes are similarly decoded as UTF-8 code units reinterpreted as code points.
+It is as if the parser input was being interpreted as ISO-8859-1, while actually being encoded in UTF-8.

-- No otherwise valid input will be rejected due to encoding errors.
+This ensures that no otherwise-valid input will be rejected due to encoding errors.
+Assuming the input was originally encoded in UTF-8 (which includes the case of only containing ASCII characters), it also preserves the following
+properties:

-- If the parser input comes from a source that was originally UTF-8-encoded, `StringLiteral` nodes representing the same string value in Lua will have the same `.value` field in the AST: e.g. the Lua literals `'💩'`, `'\u{1f4a9}'` and `'\240\159\146\169'` will all have `"\u00f0\u009f\u0092\u00a9"` in their `.value` field in the AST.
+- String literal nodes representing the same string value in Lua (and identifier nodes, if `extendedIdentifiers` is enabled) will have the same interpretation in the AST: e.g. the Lua literals `'💩'`, `'\u{1f4a9}'` and `'\240\159\146\169'` will all have `"\u00f0\u009f\u0092\u00a9"` in their `.value` property, and likewise `local 💩` will have the same string in its `.name` property.
+- The `.length` property of decoded string values in the AST is equal to the value that the `#` operator would return in Lua.

-The latter property makes the logic of static analysers and code transformation tools simpler.
+Maintaining those properties makes the logic of static analysers and code transformation tools simpler.
 However, it poses a problem when displaying strings to the user and serialising AST back into a string; to recover the original bytestrings, values transformed in this way will have to be encoded in ISO-8859-1.

 Other solutions to this problem may be considered in the future.
-Some of them have been listed below, with caveats:
+Some of them have been listed below, with their drawbacks:

-- A mode that instead assumes the input was encoded in ISO-8859-1 and rejects code points above U+00FF in source code (may be useful for source code in encodings other than UTF-8).
+- A mode that instead treats the input as if it were decoded according to ISO-8859-1 (or [the `x-user-defined` encoding][x-user-defined]) and rejects code points that cannot appear in that encoding; may be useful for source code in encodings other than UTF-8
   - Still tricky to get semantics correctly
 - Using an `ArrayBuffer` or `Uint8Array` for source code and/or string literals
   - May fail to be portable to older JavaScript engines
   - Cannot be (directly) serialised as JSON
-  - Converting to a printable string is cumbersome
+  - Values of those types are fixed-length, which makes manipulation cumbersome; they cannot be incrementally built by appending.
+  - They cannot be used as keys in objects; one has to use `Map` and `WeakMap` instead
 - Using a plain `Array` of numbers in the range [0, 256)
   - Memory-inefficient
   - May bloat the JSON serialisation considerably
-  - Converting to a printable string is cumbersome
+  - Cannot be used as keys in objects either
-- Storing string literal values as code point strings, and requiring that escape sequences constitute well-formed UTF-8; an exception is thrown if they do not
+- Storing string literal values as ordinary `String` values, and requiring that escape sequences in literals constitute well-formed UTF-8; an exception is thrown if they do not
   - UTF-8 chauvinism; imposes semantics that may be unwanted
   - Reduced compatibility with other Lua implementations
 - Like above, but instead of throwing an exception, ill-formed escapes are